 - 80 per cent of care homes by March 2024

 The project scope covers all care home settings, including mental health, learning disabilities, and older peoples’ nursing and residential homes.

-If you work in an Integrated Care System (ICS), a Clinical Commissioning Group (CCG), a local authority or a Primary Care Network, with a responsibility for care homes in south London, and you would like to explore introducing or restarting the use of physical deterioration tools in your care homes, please get in touch.
+If you work in an integrated care system (ICS), a local authority or a primary care network, with a responsibility for care homes in south London, and you would like to explore introducing or restarting the use of physical deterioration tools in your care homes, please get in touch.